learning2hash/learning2hash.github.io/index.md

 <iframe src="https://ghbtns.com/github-btn.html?user=learning2hash&repo=learning2hash.github.io&type=star&count=true&size=large" frameborder="0" scrolling="0" width="170" height="30" title="GitHub"></iframe>
 <!--{% include share-bar.html %}-->

-### The Field of Learning-to-Hash

-With [Jeff Dean's](https://twitter.com/jeffdean/status/1063679694283857920?lang=en) recent keynote at [NeurIPS 2018](https://nips.cc/Conferences/2018), learned [index structures](https://dl.acm.org/citation.cfm?id=3196909) of which learning-to-hash (hash function learning) is an important sub-field, are gaining much more prominence in the research literature and in [industry](http://www.sysml.cc/doc/2018/43.pdf).
-[SageDB](https://ai.google/research/pubs/pub47669) sketches the vision of a future in which a data processing system will be highly tuned to the distribution of the data via machine learning bringing about significant savings in storage, memory and time.

-To address these exciting advances in hash function learning, we have put together this website to help researchers learn about, share and more easily discover recent work in the field.
-Learning2hash is a *living literature review* that allows the reader to explore models in the field following a [taxonomy](\base-taxonomy) based on the fundamental model properties.
-New models can be added to this website by anyone simply by making a GitHub pull request [see *Contributing* below](contributing.html).
-Select ["All Papers"](https://learning2hash.github.io/papers.html) on the right-hand menu to get started.

 ### Browse Papers by Tag

 {% assign rawtags = Array.new %}